 - Saving Christmas: Invoked by Alucard in The Christmas special, as he "accidentally" kills Santa, and proceeds to take over Santa's job of delivering of presents, though he, as usual, eventually gets bored and wanders off.

 - Self-Made Orphan: At least Self-Made Half-Orphan.
-According to Alucard, his father was the most satisfying person he ever killed.
+According to Alucard, his father was the person he found most satifying to kill.

 - Sex Is Violence: